It’s a bird! It’s a plane! It’s a… shadowy figure on your webcam screen?

 Video conferencing can be tough to get right, especially if you’re taking part in a video interview.
 One common mistake we see in a virtual meeting is the lack of proper lighting.

 To have an effective video meeting, you have to be engaging.
 And you can’t do that if no one can see you.
 All webcam images or videos look best with good lighting, and there’s a lot of best practices to make your video call look great.
+Let's start with the best lighting for your video conference.

 Here are some lighting scenarios to consider during your next webcam meeting: